History of Queen of the South F.C.: Club name and formation

-Another club, Dumfries Amateurs F.C., declined the invitation to join in and the other clubs agreed to the merger.
-The Amateurs dissolved in November 1920.
+Another club, Dumfries Amateurs, declined the invitation to join and the other clubs agreed to the merger.
+Dumfries Amateurs dissolved in November 1920.

 Queen of the South United was agreed upon as the name of the new club, and Palmerston Park, an already established football venue, was chosen as the club's home.

 The club held their first formal meeting on 26 March 1919 at 38 Whitesands in Dumfries, at the premises of the New Bazaar public house.

 After four trial matches, Queen of the South's (the United extension had been dropped along the way) first-ever game took place on 16 August 1919.
 Invites were sent to local councillors and magistrates, and the presence of Dumfries Town Band added to the sense of occasion.
 The opposition was Sanquhar side Nithsdale Wanderers, and the challenge game ended 2–2.
 Among those who played in this first game was Ian Dickson, who would leave in 1921 to play for Aston Villa.

 The club badge contains the same motto as that on the crest for the town of Dumfries: A Lore Burne.

 Queen of the South are unrelated to an earlier team named Queen of the South Wanderers that had become defunct in 1894.

 Early days

 Queens early seasons were involved in regional set-ups.

-Queens first ever competitive fixture was on 6 September 1919, in the Scottish Qualifying Cup against Thornhill.
+Queens first-ever competitive fixture was on 6 September 1919, in the Scottish Qualifying Cup against Thornhill.
 After a 1–1 draw, Queens went through after a replay, also played at Palmerston.
 Queens first ever away match and first ever defeat was two rounds later in the Scottish Qualifying Cup, in a replay at Galston.

 Very early in their careers, the form of Dave Halliday (1920) and Hughie Gallacher (1921) at Queen of the South proved to be the beginnings of successful careers elsewhere.

 Jimmy McKinnell, from Dalbeattie, and Willie McCall and Tom Wylie were sold to Blackburn Rovers around the same time.
 This, combined with the sale to Aston Villa of Ian Dickson, helped to fund the purchase of Palmerston Park in 1921 for £1,500.

 At a regional level, Queens won many cups in the Southern Counties set-up.
-Playing in the Western League, Queens were runners up in 1921–22.
-Queen's then created something of a sensation with the signing coup of Joe Dodds from Celtic.
+Playing in the Western League, Queens were runners-up in 1921–22.
+Queens then created something of a sensation with the signing coup of Joe Dodds from Celtic.
 With further experience provided on the pitch by ex-Liverpool player Bob McDougall, Queens won the Western League in 1922–23 with a 20-game unbeaten league campaign.